Lawmakers press Pentagon on massacre suspect's brain injury

 "A lot of deployments into this kind of action ... and this kind of isolation.
 It's very hard," added Feinstein, chairwoman of the Senate Intelligence Committee.

-The Lewis-McChord base in Tacoma, Washington, where the accused soldier was stationed before deploying to Afghanistan late last year, is home to one of the military's centers for treating TBI.
+The Lewis-McChord base in Tacoma, Washington, where the accused soldier was stationed before deploying to Afghanistan late last year, is home to one of the military's centres for treating TBI.

 Mild cases of TBI may pose a greater risk than severe forms years afterward, according to experts.
-Mild cases are more difficult to diagnose and many soldiers with the condition refuse treatment, said Terri Tanielian, director of the center for military health policy research at the RAND Corp research institution.
+Mild cases are more difficult to diagnose and many soldiers with the condition refuse treatment, said Terri Tanielian, director of the centre for military health policy research at the RAND Corp. research institution.

 Tanielian oversaw a 2008 report on TBI and post-traumatic stress disorder among members of the U.S. military who served in Iraq or Afghanistan.
 An estimated 15 percent of troops deployed in Iraq reported suffering a head injury consistent with TBI, according to a study cited in the RAND report.